 Love it or hate it, push notification marketing has slowly emerged as a key tool for e-commerce brands to connect with both website and app users.
 While there has been speculation about marketing as we know it, i.e. push marketing with advertising, PR, branding, and corporate communications is dead, but the reality is that you need both push and pull marketing today to connect with your customers.

-The only thing that’s currently dead is spam marketing and on the other hand, push notifications has emerged as a direct means of communication with the user.
+The only thing that’s currently dead is spam marketing and on the other hand, push notifications have emerged as a direct means of communication with the user.
 Unless you really mess it up at your end, it’s really tough to not benefit from browser, email, app, and SMS push notifications.
 So, we are going to focus mainly on browser push notifications and how this channel can help your e-commerce store grow sales and ROI.

 What you need to know about Browser Notifications